MileHacker Logo

 Sakurajima Volcano

-The active volcano itself, is visible from numerous locations in Kagoshima City.
+The active volcano itself, visible from numerous locations in Kagoshima City.
 Its active craters, lava fields, and volcanic ash are geological features.

 Kinko Bay